 Publications:

-Optimal Information Disclosure in Contests with Stochastic Prize Valuations (with Mariya Teteryatnikova), Economic Theory.
+Optimal Information Disclosure in Contests with Stochastic Prize Valuations (with Mariya Teteryatnikova), Economic Theory 75, pp. 743–780 (2023).

 Working Papers:

-Optimal Allocation of Multi-Dimensional Prizes in Contests with Heterogeneous Agents (PDF) – R&R in Economic Theory
+Optimal Allocation of Multi-Dimensional Prizes in Contests with Heterogeneous Agents (PDF) – 2nd round R&R in Economic Theory

+Many real life competitions feature multi-dimensional prizes.
 We develop a model where two players with asymmetric preferences engage in a contest game.
 The key novelty is the introduction of multi-dimensional rewards.
 We characterize the optimal prize allocation that maximizes aggregate effort.
 When heterogeneity in preferences is strong and the designer cannot assign identity-dependent prizes, the loser must get a positive reward, which is in stark contrast to the existing literature.
 Such allocation eliminates the advantage of the stronger competitor and incentivizes the opponent to exert more effort (the equilibrium effect).
-Using data from twelve professional tennis competitions where prizes include money and the ATP ranking points, we test our theoretical predictions empirically.
-The identification strategy relies on exogenous variation in prizes over both dimensions and random matching between the players.
-We document the equilibrium effect in the data and recover the underlying preference profiles that define its direction.
+Applying the model to the data from professional tennis competitions where prizes consist of money and the ATP ranking points, we provide empirical evidence that highlights the importance of multi-dimensional incentives in contests.

 Flexible or Uniform?
 Optimal Pricing Strategies of Chains (with Ekaterina Kazakova and Alexander Tarasov) (PDF) – submitted

 We develop a model of spatial competition with two heterogeneous in their market access chains, choosing between third-degree price discrimination in their local markets (flexible pricing) and a unified chain-level price (uniform pricing).
 The markets are interconnected with each other via consumers who commute between them and can make purchases in locations where they do not reside.
-Our model supports an asymmetric equilibrium, in which the two pricing strategies co-exist: the larger chain uses uniform pricing, while the smaller chain employs flexible pricing.
+With the uniform pricing strategy, a chain can potentially grow its market share by making its price in one market informative about prices in all other chain’s locations.
+We show that there exists an asymmetric equilibrium, in which the two pricing strategies co-exist: the larger chain uses uniform pricing, while the smaller chain employs flexible pricing.
 We also find that the chains never choose the pricing strategies that maximize the total consumer surplus.

 We use theory and an experiment to investigate how support relationships develop endogenously in view of a future contest, and how those relationships affect contestant investment.
 We introduce a two-stage game, in which two competing players form support links with a third, indirectly involved player before proceeding to the contest stage.
 We characterize conditions under which players form support links, and study how links influence contest outcomes.
 An experiment provides partial support for the theory, however we find patterns of over-investment that cannot be explained by standard behavioural phenomena such as “joy of winning” and reciprocity.